snuyanzin/drawshell/README.md

    it also would be nice to have possibility of saving part of heavy command work while it is in progress and to have a possibility to continue it from the last saved point (something similar to WAL files).
 ### Drawing related suggestions
-1. Being able to specify different symbol for line or rectangle drawing (currently it is an easy-fix as it works but the api at the moment is not reachable via shell)
-2. Add more drawing related operations like any line (not only horizontal or vertical), circle, triangle, filled rectangles and other shapes, being able to fill not only area with the same but with the similar colours.
+1. Add more drawing related operations like any line (not only horizontal or vertical), circle, triangle, filled rectangles and other shapes, being able to fill not only area with the same but with the similar colours.
-3. Add possibility of run several commands without canvas output between them.
+2. Add possibility of run several commands without canvas output between them.
    At least it makes sense for the case of large canvas where each operation including output becomes more time consuming.
-4. Being able to save the current state of canvas and load it later from the file or other source.
+3. Being able to save the current state of canvas and load it later from the file or other source.
 ### Other
 1. Currently there is a limitation of `Integer.MAX_VALUE` (and environment/jvm heap/etc.) for width or height of canvas.
    It could be increased with increasing memory but anyway it will require